-Thus, we dramatically decrease the alphabet size with respect to [9].
+Thus, we dramatically decrease the alphabet size with respect to [8].
 We remark that if one could explicitly construct an optimal extractor the alphabet size could be improved to $(\frac{1}{\epsilon})^{O(1)}$.
-The full details of the proof, including encoding, decoding and construction times are given in the appendix (section 7.1).
+The full details of the proof, including encoding, decoding and construction times are given in the appendix (section 6.1).

+2.3 High noise list decodable codes

-2.3.
-High Noise List Decodable Codes.
-[9] and [7] give three different constructions of high noise list decodable codes with varying trade-off between rate and decoding list size, as described in table 1.
-All constructions are of the form $G \circ C$, differing only in the code Cused.
+[8] and [7] give three different constructions of high noise list decodable codes with varying trade-off between rate and decoding list size, as described in Table 2.3.
+All constructions are of the form $G \circ C$, differing only in the code C used.

-In high noise list decoding we let the relative number of errors be $(1 - \epsilon)$, where $\epsilon > 0$ is arbitrarily small, and present the other parameters: rate, alphabet size and decoding list size as a function of ε and the block length of the code N. Recall that for high noise list decodable codes $r = O(\epsilon)$, $L = \Omega(\frac{1}{\epsilon})$, and $q = \Omega(\frac{1}{\epsilon})$.
+In high noise list decoding we let the relative number of errors be $(1 - \epsilon)$, where $\epsilon > 0$ is arbitrarily small, and present the other parameters: rate r, alphabet size q and decoding list size L as a function of ε and the block length of the code N. A simple fact is that for high noise list decodable codes $r = O(\epsilon)$, $L = \Omega(\frac{1}{\epsilon})$, and $q = \Omega(\frac{1}{\epsilon})$.

-The first variant we consider has optimal rate of $\Omega(\epsilon)$, but suffers a sub exponential decoding list size.
-This construction is from [9] and takes C to be a list recoverable code with constant rate and sub exponential decoding list size.
-The exact parameters, including encoding, decoding and construction times are given in the appendix (section 7.2, theorem 11).
+The first variant we consider has optimal rate of $\Omega(\epsilon)$, but suffers a sub-exponential decoding list size.
+This construction is from [8] and takes C to be a list recoverable code with constant rate and sub-exponential decoding list size.
+The exact parameters, including encoding, decoding and construction times are given in the appendix (section 6.2, theorem 9).

 The second variant from [7], which takes C to be a list recoverable code from arbitrary size, has an almost optimal rate of $\Omega(\frac{\epsilon}{\log^{O(1)}(\frac{1}{\epsilon})})$ and still suffers sub exponential decoding list size.
 However, this construction shows that if one could construct better extractors for low min-entropies (or list recoverable codes from arbitrary size with short decoding lists), then one could get an almost optimal rate with small decoding list size.
-The exact parameters including construction times are given in the appendix (section 7.4, theorem 13).
+The exact parameters including construction times are given in the appendix (section 6.4, theorem 11).

 The third variant has sub optimal rate, but has the merit of optimal decoding list size.
-In this construction from [9], C is taken to be a list recoverable code with rate $\Omega(\epsilon)$ and $O(\frac{1}{\epsilon})$ decoding list size, trading a shorter decoding list with a worse rate.
-The exact parameters, including encoding, decoding and construction times are given in the appendix (section 7.3, theorem 12).
+In this construction from [8], C is taken to be a list recoverable code with rate $\Omega(\epsilon)$ and $O(\frac{1}{\epsilon})$ decoding list size, trading a shorter decoding list with a worse rate.
+The exact parameters, including encoding, decoding and construction times are given in the appendix (section 6.3, theorem 10).

-In all cases, we show how replacing the balanced expander with various unbalanced dispersers improve on the alphabet size of these constructions, as shown in table 1.
+In all cases, we show how replacing the balanced expander with various unbalanced dispersers improve on the alphabet size of these constructions, as shown in Table 2.3.

-2.4.
-Summary and the Rest of This Work.
+2.4 Summary

 Amplification using expanding graphs is a widely used technique in both coding and complexity theory.
-Our technical contribution is noting that for the case of error amplification of codes the expanding graph needed is actually an unbalanced disperser and that its entropy loss is a key parameter in analyzing such codes constructions.
+Our technical contribution is noting that for the case of error amplification of codes the expanding graph needed is actually an unbalanced disperser (or extractor) and that its entropy loss is a key parameter in analyzing such codes constructions.
 The results above show that when using such unbalanced dispersers with optimal entropy loss, the resulting alphabet size, and sometimes the rate can be improved.